 Part 2.
 What Changed in the Latest Version of Premiere Pro (V25.0)

-One of the biggest updates in Premiere Pro version 25.0 is the removal of the Essential Graphics panel and the introduction of two new panels: the Properties panel and the Graphics Templates panel.
+A significant change in Premiere Pro version 25.0 is the removal of the Essential Graphics panel and the introduction of two new panels: the Properties panel and the Graphics Templates panel.
 The aim of this change is to make the workflow more focused.

 The Properties panel adapts to the selected clip, showing relevant tools and parameters, while the Graphics Templates panel serves as your library for motion graphics templates (MOGRTs), titles, overlays, and Adobe Stock assets.